-(6) After the meeting identified in subsection (5) of this section has occurred, the governor or an elected tribal leader of a federally recognized tribe may call for the state and tribe or tribes to enter into formal mediation, except that a federally recognized tribe may choose to opt out of the mediation.
-If entered into, the mediation must be conducted as a government-to-government proceeding, with each sovereign government retaining their right to a final decision that meets their separate obligations and interests.
-Mediators must be jointly selected by the parties to the mediation.
+- (5) After the state agencies and tribe or tribes have conducted a formal review under subsection (4) of this section, an affected federally recognized tribe or state agency may request that the governor and an elected tribal leader or leaders of a federally recognized tribal government meet to formally consider the recommendations from the parties.
+If requested, this meeting must occur within 30 days of the request, except that a federally recognized tribe may choose to opt out of the meeting.
+This timeline may be extended by mutual agreement between the governor and the tribal leaders. - (6) After the meeting identified in subsection (5) of this section has occurred, the governor or an elected tribal leader of a federally recognized tribe may call for the state and tribe or tribes to enter into formal mediation, except that a federally recognized tribe may choose to opt out of the mediation.
+If entered into, the mediation must be conducted as a governmentto-government proceeding, with each sovereign government retaining their right to a final decision that meets their and interests. obligations separate Mediators must be jointly selected by the parties to the mediation.
 An agreement between the governor and a tribal leader or leaders resulting from the mediation is formally recognized and binding on the signatory parties.
-Absent an agreement, participation in mediation does not preclude any additional steps that any party can initiate, including legal review, to resolve a continuing disagreement.

-(7) During the proceedings outlined in subsections (4) through (6) of this section, the agency or agencies with the authority to allocate funding or administer grant programs from the accounts listed in subsection (1) of this section in support of the proposed project may not approve or release funding, or make other formal decisions, including permitting, that advance the proposed project except where required by law.

-(8) By June 30, 2023, the governor's office of Indian affairs, in coordination with the department of archaeology and historic preservation and federally recognized tribes, shall develop a state best practices for early, and effective consultation, agency tribal including best meaningful, early notification and engagement applicants with federally recognized tribes as a part of the preapplication process in subsection (2) of this section, and protocols for communication and collaboration with federally recognized tribes.
+Absent an agreement, participation in mediation does not preclude any additional steps that any party can initiate, including legal review, to resolve a continuing disagreement. - (7) During the proceedings outlined in subsections (4) through (6) of this section, the agency or agencies with the authority to allocate funding or administer grant programs from the accounts listed in subsection (1) of this section in support of the proposed project may not approve or release funding, or make other formal decisions, including permitting, that advance the proposed project except where required by law. - (8) By June 30, 2023, the governor's office of Indian affairs, in coordination with the department of archaeology and historic preservation and federally recognized tribes, shall develop a state including best practices for early, meaningful, and effective consultation early notification applicants with federally recognized tribes as a part of the preapplication process in subsection (2) of this section, and protocols for communication and collaboration with federally recognized tribes.
 The consultation process developed under this section must be periodically reviewed and updated in coordination with federally recognized tribes.
-The governor's office of Indian affairs must provide training and other technical assistance to state agencies, as they implement required consultation.
+The governor's office of Indian affairs must provide training and other technical assistance to state agencies, as they implement the required consultation.
 Notwithstanding the governor's office of Indian affairs' ongoing work pursuant to this subsection, the provisions of subsections (1) through (7) and (9) of this section become effective as of June 9, 2022.